 - a.)
-May be with or without time penalty (see Appendix F for the list of infringements and penalties) - b.)
-It is not necessary for a Technical Official to give a warning prior to issuing a more serious penalty; - c.)
+A time penalty is an appropriate penalty for infringements, which do not warrant a disqualification; - b.)
 The purpose of a warning is to alert an athlete about a possible rule violation and to promote a "proactive" attitude on the part of officials.
-A time penalty is appropriate for minor infringements; - d.)
-Time penalties will be served in a designated Penalty Box or in the Transition Area. - e.)
+A time penalty is appropriate for minor infringements; - c.)
+Time penalties will be served in a designated Penalty Box or in the Transition Area. - d.)
 Giving a Warning: - (i) A warning will be given at the discretion of the Technical Official.
 If time and conditions permit, a Technical Official will assess a warning by: - (a) Sounding a whistle or horn; showing a yellow card; - (b) Calling (in English) the athlete's number and saying "Time Penalty" (if appropriate). - (c) For safety reasons, a Technical Official may have to delay issuing a warning. - (ii) Alternatively the athletes may be informed about the penalties by displaying the athlete's number on a panel posted at the entrance of the penalty box.
-It is the athlete's responsibility to check this board.

-- f.)
-A warning may be given when: - (i) An athlete violates a rule unintentionally; - (ii) A Technical Official believes a violation is about to occur; - (iii) No advantage has been gained. - g.)
-Procedure during serving a time penalty; - (i) When given a yellow card, the athlete will follow the instructions of the Technical Official. - h.)
+It is the athlete's responsibility to check this board. - e.)
+A warning may be given when: - (i) An athlete violates a rule unintentionally; - (ii) A Technical Official believes a violation is about to occur; - (iii) No advantage has been gained. - f.)
+Procedure during serving a time penalty; - (i) When given a yellow card, the athlete will follow the instructions of the Technical Official. h.)
 Time Penalty in Transition - (i) The Technical Official will hold a yellow card as the penalized athlete arrives at his/her position.
-The athlete will be ordered to stop in his/her transition space without touching any equipment. - (ii) Once the athlete stops, the Technical Official starts to time the penalty. - (iii) When the penalty time is completed, the Technical Official will say "Go" and the athlete can continue with the race. - i.)
+The athlete will be ordered to stop in his/her transition space without touching any equipment. - (ii) Once the athlete stops, the Technical Official starts to time the penalty. - (iii) When the penalty time is completed, the Technical Official will say "Go" and the athlete can continue with the race. - g.)
 Time Penalty at the Bike Penalty Box: - (i) The athlete will be told by the Technical Official to enter the next Penalty Box and follow the instructions of the Technical Official there.
-It is the athlete's responsibility to report. - (ii) The penalised athletes will proceed into the Penalty Box and inform the Technical Official of their identity.
+It is the athlete's

+- responsibility to report. - (ii) The penalised athletes will proceed into the Penalty Box and inform the Technical Official of their identity.
 The time penalty starts when the athlete enters the Penalty Box.
-At the end of the penalty time, the Technical Official will say "Go" and the athlete can continue with the race. - j.)
+At the end of the penalty time, the Technical Official will say "Go" and the athlete can continue with the race. - i.)
 Time Penalty at the Run Penalty Box: - (i) The penalised athletes' numbers will be clearly displayed on a board before the Penalty Box; - (ii) The penalised athletes will proceed into the Penalty Box and will inform the Technical Official of their identity.
 The penalty time starts when the athlete enters the Penalty Box.
-At the end of the penalty time, the Technical Official will allow the athlete to exit, and the athlete can continue with the race; - (iii) The penalised athlete's number will be removed from the white board. - k.)
+At the end of the penalty time, the Technical Official will allow the athlete to exit, and the athlete can continue with the race; - (iii) The penalised athlete's number will be removed from the white board. - j.)
 Time penalties for relay teams on either the bike or the run may be served by any relay team member who has not yet completed their leg of the relay.